-First Fruit Street Outreach has consistently served unsheltered homeless people and built trusting relationships with those hardest to reach for almost 20 years.
+First Fruit Street Outreach has consistently served unsheltered homeless people and built trusting relationships with those hardest to reach for over 20 years.
 We started in 1998 as a street outreach to people living under bridges and in the woods of our community.

 We served women and girls being trafficked or caught in the commercial sex industry.
 We reached out to our local gangs.
 We went wherever homeless people were to bring a hot meal, loving kindness, and help for the struggles they faced.

 Street Outreach begins with serving hot meals on the streets Wednesday and Sunday nights.
 First Fruit Ministries’ volunteers and our homeless friends meet in a downtown parking lot to share a meal and get to know each other.

 As relationships are built and trust gained, Street Outreach staff can assess housing and service needs.
 For those who desire to leave a life on the streets, First Fruit Ministries Street Outreach connects our unsheltered friends to supportive housing.
 In addition, our CEO and a small team of volunteers visit drug houses, wooded encampments, motels, and sidewalks to share food and to build relationships